NilssonTommy/University-Database/README.md

 # University-Database

-An SQL-based university database system for managing students, courses, and academic records.
-Built with Java, PostgreSQL, and JDBC.
+This project models a university database system designed to manage students, courses, departments, and academic programs.
+It provides functionality for student registration, academic progress tracking, and graduation eligibility checks.
+The backend is implemented in Java with a PostgreSQL database, using JDBC for database interaction.
+A minimal web interface is also included.